mrtingz/battleroyale/RULES.md

 ---

 - No cheating in any form.
 This includes ghosting, hacking of any kind, or anything that gives you an unfair advantage.
-- Teaming is allowed but is heavily discouraged.
+- You are only allowed to team with one person and one person ONLY.
+Punishment is up to the admin handling the issue.
+This is due to many complaints regarding large teams.